-- Hot or cold compresses
+- Hot and/or cold compresses

-- Chiropractic therapy
+- Massage therapy

 Surgery is usually the last resort for treating symptoms associated with nerve compression caused by a herniated disc.
-A physician typically will exhaust all conservative options before recommending that a patient explore surgery as an option.
-This is because conventional open back surgery is highly invasive and can take a year or more for recuperation.
-However, tens of thousands of patients have turned to Laser Spine Institute to find relief without the risks of conventional surgery.
-Contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find meaningful relief from neck and back pain.
+A doctor typically will exhaust all conservative options before recommending that a patient explore surgery as an option.
+This is because traditional open back surgery is highly invasive and can take six months to a year for recuperation.
+Therefore, this method is only used if your symptoms do not improve or worsen after several weeks or months of conservative care.